tomplex/tomplex.github.io/_posts/2017-10-05-versioning-with-docker.md

 docker build -t flask:2 .
 ```

-Once it's finished building, we can stop our original container (hit ctrl-c in the terminal you ran it in) and re-run it, but specify `flask:2`:
+Once it's finished building, we can stop our original container (hit ctrl-c in the terminal you ran it in) and re-run it, but specify the `flask:2` image:

 ```
 docker run --rm --name my-flask -p 5000:5000 flask:2